koaset/notTetris/README.txt

 Player 1 (on right in 2p game): Arrows keys to move and right ctrl to rotate.
 Player 2 (on left in 2p game): wasd keys to move and g to rotate.

-Port used for netplay: 12345
+Port used for netplay: 12345 (can be changed in settings.xml)